d12frosted/elpa-mirror/gnu/mct-readme.txt

   arrow) at the top of the buffer switches to the minibuffer, while `C-n' (or down arrow) at the bottom of the buffer also goes to the minibuffer.
-If point is anywhere else inside the buffer, those key bindings perform a regular line motion.
+If point is anywhere else inside the buffer, those key bindings perform a regular line motion (if the `*Completions*' are set to a grid view, then the left and right arrow keys perform the corresponding lateral motions).
 The commands are `mct-previous-completion-or-mini' and `mct-next-completion-or-mini'.
   Both accept an optional numeric argument.
 If the Nth line lies outside the boundaries of the completions’ buffer, they move the point